Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Geometry of the Projective Unitary Group

-In this section, we find the volume of the $\PUN$ and using this volume, we derive a measure of small metric ball in $\PUN$ with respect to the metric given by~\eqref{Eq:PhaseInvDistMetric}.
+In this section, we first discuss metrics on $\PUN$, $\SUN$ and $\UN$, and then find the corresponding volumes.
+Using the volume of $\PUN$, we derive a measure of a small metric ball in $\PUN$ with respect to metric given by~\eqref{Eq:PhaseInvDistMetric}.
 In addition, we provide the Hamming upper and GV lower bounds in $\PUN$.